pedrosanta/html-base/README.md

 - `grunt`, `grunt:build` (default task) — Build all the files needed for local/dev and production.
   - `grunt build:dev` — Build all the files needed for local/dev.
   - `grunt build:dist` — Build all the files needed for production.
 - `grunt dev` — Development task for building files, launch a development server and watch changes.
 The development server injects the live reload script into the page through [connect-livereload / livereload option](https://github.com/gruntjs/grunt-contrib-connect#livereload), which is configured to work with the `watch` task.
 - `grunt watch` — Task that will watch changes and trigger the build pipeline, but doesn't launch the development server (useful if you're serving the files through another server).
 - `grunt server` — Run the development server but without watch nor live reload functionality (useful for a simple or quick server launch).
 - `grunt clean` — Removes all built/generated files and directories (useful to use before a `grunt build` to force a clean build).
 - `grunt deploy` — Deploys the built code/site to a server using FTP/FTPS/SFTP. **Note:** FTP/FTPS and SFTP deployments are done through different Grunt tasks/dependencies ([grunt-ftps-deploy](https://github.com/dYb/grunt-ftps-deploy) and [grunt-sftp-deploy](https://github.com/thrashr888/grunt-sftp-deploy)).
 You can adjust and remove/keep just one of them according to your needs/server connection.
 You'll also need to add a `.ftppass` file to your project, and to adjust the connection info.
 Check the documentation of each task/dependency to see how you can do this.

+# Contributing

+If you feel something can be improved in the spirit of this starter/seed project, feel free to open an Issue or submit a Pull Request.